WLAY (AM): Memorials

-The original sound board for WLAY is now permanently housed in the Alabama Music Hall of Fame.
+The 1960s’ Altec mixer from WLAY's production room is now permanently housed in the Alabama Music Hall of Fame.
 The radio station is also regarded as a Historic Landmark by the Alabama Historical Society.
 In 2007, 2010 and 2012 WLAY was nominated for Radio Station of the Year by the Alabama Broadcasters Association.

 FM translator

-It was announced in October 2007, that WLAY had received permission from the Federal Communications Commission to re-broadcast its programming on the FM band at 92.3.
+It was announced in October 2007, that the station had received permission from the Federal Communications Commission to re-broadcast its programming on the FM band at 92.3.
 The rebroadcast began on October 31, 2007.
 This move significantly increased the radio station's reach in the market.

 The station celebrated the 92.3 FM launch with a two-day marathon, broadcasting live from two of the city’s most celebrated recording studios.
 FAME Studios, where legendary recordings by Aretha Franklin, Wilson Pickett, the Allman Brothers Band, Little Richard, Jerry Lee Lewis, Solomon Burke, George Jones and Otis Redding have been recorded, played host to 92.3 FM on day one of the launch.
 Muscle Shoals Sound Studios, with an equally impressive pedigree of artists to its credit including Bob Dylan, Rod Stewart, Bob Seger, Paul Simon, The Staple Singers, Cher, Boz Scaggs, Cat Stevens, Lynyrd Skynyrd, Willie Nelson, The Rolling Stones, Joe Cocker and Traffic, was the site of the second day’s broadcast.